is a multidisciplinary designer and researcher crafting creative research-driven experiences across platforms

 Ann Li

 Neurobiologist-turned designer driven by sense-making, systems thinking, and storytelling.
-Seeking full-time interaction, experience, or product design roles.
+Open to full-time product, interaction, experience design roles.

-Work spans the digital and physical, including functional user interfaces, immersive experiences, research, and creative strategy.
+Work spans the digital and physical, including functional user interfaces, immersive experiences, mixed-methods research, and creative strategy.

 Discover Together